-

 Ask her about this though, and she’ll passionately disagree (along with many other experts in the field).
 If you want to change your body and your health, weight and strength training should be a key part of your routine.

 In fact, it’s a key part of Australia’s physical activity and exercise guidelines.
-We should all be doing muscle strengthening exercises, at least twice a week: men, women, old and young.
+Adults aged 18-64 years old should be doing muscle strengthening exercises, at least twice a week: men and women.

 We look at some of the unique benefits of strength training and weights for women, and how to get started with confidence.

-Cardio exercises like running or cycling will get your heart going, and burn lots of calories quickly.
-Weight training is all about building muscle.
-Not only will building muscle change the shape of your body, it can help you to reduce the signs and symptoms of many chronic conditions as you age.
+Cardio exercises like running will get your heart going, and burn lots of calories quickly.
+Strength training helps to build muscle.
+Not only will building muscle change the shape of your body, it will help you stay healthy as you age.

 Strengthen your bones

-This decline in bone density can leave women susceptible to osteoporosis, or ‘brittle bones’ and put you at risk of nasty fractures later in life.
+This decline in bone density can leave women susceptible to osteoporosis and put you at risk of nasty fractures later in life.
 One of the best ways to counteract that decline?
-Weight-bearing and resistance-training (exercises like weights).
+Weight-bearing and resistance-training (like weights).

-“But it does get harder to build muscle as we age, particularly after 50.
-So, the earlier you can get into some strength training and build a good base, the better.
+“It gets harder to build muscle as we age, particularly after 50.
+So the earlier you can get into some strength training and build a good base, the better.
 It’ll reduce that muscle loss, and help you to stay really fit and active as you become a granny.”

 Boost your mood